Skip to navigation Skip to content

 For more information on payment methods, see FAQ - payment methods.

-If the payer pays through salary deductions, or directly from their bank account, details of the source of payments will be listed on the payee’s bank statements.
-Advise the payer that this will occur and clearly document this.
+Advise the payer this will occur and document the discussion.
 Bank transfers may also attract fees where salary deductions will not.

 4